deskypus/app/README.md

-# Pulumi Desktop
+# Deskypus

-Download any publicly released version of the app from the [releases](https://github.com/pulumi-desktop/app/releases) page.
+Download any publicly released version of the app from the [releases](https://github.com/deskypus/app/releases) page.